isomerpages/bca-peb/news/events/_posts/2022-12-02-post-PEB Day of Dedication 2022.md

 description: PEB Day of Dedication 2022
 image: ""
 ---

 #### PEB Day of Dedication 2022

 The most important day in the PEB Calendar.
 This year, we returned to a physical setting.
 This year’s theme was “Engineers as Key Enablers for a Sustainable and Resilient Smart City”.
 Over 370 participants, comprising invited guests, fellow professional engineers, newly registered PEs and award recipients attended the special event.

 #### Opening Address

+#### Launch of the PEB's 50th Anniversary Commemorative Book "Engineering the Future" - dedicated to all Professional Engineers!

 #### Distinguished Professional Engineer Award